Leon Chiwome

-Leon Chiwome (born 10 January 2006) is an English professional footballer who plays as a striker for Premier League club Wolverhampton Wanderers.
+Leon Chiwome (born 10 January 2006) is an English professional footballer who plays as a forward for EFL League Two club Colchester United, on loan from EFL Championship club Wolverhampton Wanderers.

 Early life

 From Ditchling in Sussex, Chiwome played as a youngster for Hassocks F.C. in West Sussex and aged 14 years-old, Plumpton Athletic Football Club.
 He then played for Alfold F.C. in Surrey, and for Sussex Schools, when he was scouted by English Football League side AFC Wimbledon.

 Club career

 Chiwome was in the academy at AFC Wimbledon before moving to Wolverhampton Wanderers as a 16-year-old in July 2022.
 He made his debut for Wolves U21 in Premier League 2 against Liverpool U21 in September 2022.
 He signed his first professional contract with Wolves in February 2023.
 He missed a large chunk of 2023 with injury, but returned to playing in the autumn of 2023.

 On 16 March 2024, Chiwome made his professional debut for Wolves coming on as a second-half substitute in an FA Cup quarter-final defeat against Coventry City.

 On 31 March 2024, Chiwome made his first Premier League start in a 2–0 loss to Aston Villa.